johncwaters/portfolio/README.md

 ## Project Structure

-My porfolio is built with with Astro, Tailwind, Typescript, and Svelte.
+My porfolio is built with with Astro, Tailwind, and Typescript.